Bio

 Artist Statement

-I ground my artistic practice in my positionality as a white, Magyar/Scots settler living on stolen Indigenous land; a queer, disabled and neurodivergent, butch trans woman, and big dyke.
-It is from this vantage point that I engage in primary and secondary research – seeking out and drawing from historical texts, images, films, and other archival sources, conducting interviews with other queers, and constructing a personal archive of materials drawn from my own lived experiences.
+I ground my artistic practice in my positionality as a white, Magyar/Scots settler living on stolen Indigenous land; a queer, disabled and neurodivergent, butch trans woman, and Big Dyke.
+It is from this vantage point that I engage in primary and secondary research – seeking out and drawing from historical texts, images, films, and other archival sources, conducting interviews with other queer and trans people, and constructing a personal archive of materials drawn from my own lived experiences.
 This source material leads to work in a wide range of media – drawings and paintings, photography, short film and video, performance, music, sound art and noise, new media, and tattoos, generally produced with a raw DIY aesthetic and ethos.
 My hand (and voice and body) is present in the work.
 This is how I take up and hold space – through esoteric symbols gently poked into skin, or reading you your tarot in bed in nothing but a jockstrap and bulldog harness, or rendering the bodies of my trans comrades in lush oils with a care and consideration they’re so rarely afforded, or screaming loud enough to puncture a sonic wall of feedback in visceral live performances.

 A lot of my work is uncomfortable (mostly for those who are invested in cis-hetero patriarchy) but I don't really care.
 I think I make dyke art – unlikeable work that is challenging but also darkly humorous, that strives to be emotionally resonant and sharply insightful, with a deeply empathetic and ethical core.
 In a world that grows increasingly hostile to trans people and their ways of being, it asks what is necessary to survive, and, more and more, gestures towards trans joy and futurity through a developing t4t creative methodology.
+This t4t methodology seeks to simultaneously deconstruct rigid borders around who is trans (or is accepted as trans, or trans enough), while simultaneously finding joy in the transgression of these existing borders.
+It is my hope that trans people will see themselves in my work, or at least the potential of themselves as future joyful subjects, while cis people will not only see the humanity in the subject of my work, but experience a fucking fraction of the joy that my relationships with other trans people bring into my life.

 Using Format